clientProposal/aprysePdfToHtmlWithArabic/README.md

 **In any case**

-This code was used to create
+This code was used to create what you see at src/main/java/resources/lib/output/arabic_processed_from_pdf_to_html

+I advise copying the path of cover.xhtml and pasting it into the browser to get an impression of the result.